vercel/next.js/examples/with-reflux/README.md

 # Pass Server Data Directly to a Next.js Page during SSR

+Use [reflux](https://github.com/reflux/refluxjs) to manage an application store with unidirectional dataflow.

 ## Deploy your own

 Deploy the example using [ZEIT Now](https://zeit.co/now):